All Episodes

 So if that reprogramming is available to the president, that alleviates my concern about reducing bed spaces for violent offenders.

-Yeah, but you agree with me, this is not a good deal.
+Yeah, but you agree with me.

-This is not that's not a serious way short of what we need, absolutely.
+Well, it's way short of what we need, absolutely.

-Um but if he took that money as a down payment and simultaneously declared the national emergency or USC 284, uh, which clearly the language allows him to use the military to build some type of barrier at the southern border to stop drugs uh from coming into the country.
+But if he took that money as a down payment and simultaneously declared the national emergency or USC 284, which clearly the language allows him to use the military to build some type of barrier at the southern border to stop drugs from coming into the country, I think he wins in the Supreme Court.

 They'll go judge shopping somewhere out in California.

-Uh the liberal judge would side with them, then the Ninth Circuit will side with the Democrats.
+Then the Ninth Circuit will side with the Democrats.

 Then I would think the Supreme Court has a hard time saying no to accepting this case and making a ruling on it.

-Well, but I think that's probably right.
+Well, I think that's probably right.

-The answer is Yes.
+The answer is yes.

-Most things in Washington that really bring about change you have to fight for.
+Most things in Washington that really bring about change, you have to fight for.

 Then he does what you said.

-He takes what's left of the eight hundred and eighty million dollars in the defense bill, he applies it to barriers where it makes sense.
+He takes what's left of the $880 million in the defense bill.

-He goes to court, he fights like hell.
+He fights like hell.

 There is no losing.

-Remember what we said three weeks ago.
+Remember what we said three weeks ago?

 Give the Congress a chance to work with you.